 What visit to a Texas ranch would be complete without a barbecue?
 Groups can sign up to enjoy The Chuckwagon Dinner.
 Eat traditional Texas barbecue with all the fixins’, served from the back of a wooden-wheeled chuckwagon.
 Nothing is better than delicious barbecue enjoyed to the sound of gently strummed campfire music and cowboy poetry—it’s a perfect Texas end to a perfect Dallas day!

 If you’d like to see what all the fuss is about, join YMT at “The World’s Most Famous Ranch” on the Heart of Texas & New Orleans tour.
 Explore the grounds, tour the Ewing Mansion, and enjoy a delicious Chuckwagon Dinner at Southfork Ranch as part of your tour of Dallas.
-That’s just one part of our delightful 11-day tour from New Orleans to Dallas.
+That’s just one part of our delightful 11-day tour from New Orleans to Dallas, Texas.
 Call your travel professional or YMT Vacations at 1-888-756-9072 to book!